-Here are our picks for the best anime characters with tragic love stories, and why their narratives stand out.
+Here are my picks for the best anime characters with tragic love stories and why their unfortunate romance narratives stand out.

-Hotarubi no Mori E features the relationship between a human (Hotaru) and a supernatural former human (Gin).
+Hotarubi no Mori E features the relationship between the human Hotaru and the supernatural former human Gin.

-Though it may appear to be a simple fantasy love story at first glance, there's a heartbreaking twist behind this relationship: Gin can't touch any human or else he'll disappear forever.
+Though it may appear to be a simple fantasy love story at first glance, there's a heartbreaking twist behind this relationship: Gin can't touch a human or else he'll disappear forever.

-Gin's condition is what keeps their love story only inches apart, and that condition is what makes the climax so much more impactful than most romantic climaxes.
+Gin's condition is what keeps their love story always just inches apart, and that condition is what makes the climax so much more impactful than most romantic climaxes.

-There are several tragic love stories throughout Naruto and its spin-offs, from the main storyline to the various filler arcs and movies.
+There are several tragic love stories throughout Naruto Shippuden, from its main storyline to its various filler arcs and movies.
 The story between Utakata and Hotaru stands out as a notable one.

-Utakata is host to the Six-Tailed Beast, and that makes him hesitant to accept Hotaru as his student.
-But when he witnesses the conflict between her and the people who want a hidden power in her, Utakata accepts her as his student.
+Utakata is host to the Six-Tailed Beast and that makes him hesitant to accept Hotaru as his student.
+But when he witnesses the conflict between her and the people who want a hidden power in her, Utakata finally accepts her as his student.

-Sadly, though he promises to return to Hotaru, Utakata never came back—because he crossed paths with the Akatsuki's Six Paths of Pain, who are killing people like him to extract their Tailed Beasts.
+Sadly, though he promises to return to Hotaru, Utakata never comes back—because he crosses paths with the Akatsuki's Six Paths of Pain, who kill people like him to extract their Tailed Beasts.

-Tragically, the plot of Magic Knight Rayearth wouldn't have happened if the people of Cephiro knew what Princess Emeraude really felt.
+Tragically, the plot of Magic Knight Rayearth wouldn't have happened if the people of Cephiro knew how Princess Emeraude really felt.

-Even more tragically, Zagato—the only one who really knew what the Princess wanted—became the villain so he could save her from her self-induced fate of death (via the Magic Knights she summoned).
+Even more tragically, Zagato—the only one who really knows what the Princess wants—becomes the villain so he can save her from her self-induced fate of death (via the Magic Knights she summons).

 As the Pillar of Cephiro, Princess Emeraude has the duty to pray for the safety of Cephiro and its population with all her heart.
 Her falling in love with Zagato marked the destruction of Cephiro, as she can no longer fully dedicate her heart and mind to her prayers.

 To save Konan from Hanzo's grasp, Yahiko sacrifices himself and lets himself be killed by Nagato per Hanzo's demands.
-It was a bitter sacrifice as Hanzo didn't keep his side of the bargain, leading Nagato to give him a taste of his Rinnegan powers.
+It's a bitter sacrifice as Hanzo doesn't keep his side of the bargain, which leads Nagato to giving him a taste of his Rinnegan powers.